nrfconnect/sdk-nrf/samples/nrf9160/asset_tracker/README.rst

 Testing
 *******
-After programming the :ref:`secure_boot` to your board, test the nRF Cloud sample by performing the following steps:
+After programming the :ref:`secure_boot` to your board, test the Asset Tracker sample by performing the following steps:

 1. Connect the board to the computer using a USB cable.
    The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.